University of Wisconsin–La Crosse: Early years

-Post World War II years
+Post-World War II

 After the Regents authorized the nine Wisconsin State Teachers Colleges to establish baccalaureate degrees in liberal arts, the college changed its name to Wisconsin State College-La Crosse in 1951.
 It was also this same year that Wilder Hall became the first campus residence hall.
 In 1956, the college was authorized to establish graduate programs, which led to the Master of Science and Master of Arts in Teaching degrees.
 A graduate program in physical education was also established at that time.
 Florence Wing Library, the college's first library, was constructed that same year and began a period of substantial expansion for the college.
 Over the next 18 years (1956–1974), the college ballooned from 5 buildings to a total of 23 buildings.
 The college added 11 residence halls, 4 academic buildings, 2 libraries, and 2 student centers during that time.

 In 1959, the college celebrated its 50th anniversary, with an enrollment of 1,821 students.
 That same year presidential candidate John F. Kennedy visited campus and spoke to a packed Graff Main Hall auditorium.

 In 1964, the college was designated a university as part of the Wisconsin State University System and was renamed Wisconsin State University-La Crosse.
 This designation led to the creation of the Colleges of Education, Health-Recreation-Physical Education, and Letters and Sciences.
-Later, the School of Business Administration was also formed within College of Letters and Sciences.
+Later, the School of Business Administration was also formed within the College of Letters and Sciences.
 A few years after receiving university designation, the university's fifth president, Samuel G. Gates, began his term in 1966.